theochem/horton/doc/user_hf_dft.rst

 Modifying the initial guess
 ---------------------------

-If needed, one may fine-tune the initial guess by making fine-grained modifications to the orbitals.
+If needed, you may fine-tune the initial guess by making fine-grained modifications to the orbitals.
 (These may also be useful for fixing the orbitals that come out of a failed SCF.)

 * The method :py:meth:`horton.matrix.dense.DenseExpansion.rotate_2orbitals`
-  allows one to mix two orbitals.
-By default it rotates the HOMO and LUMO orbitals by 45 degrees:
+  allows you to mix two orbitals.
+By default, it rotates the HOMO and LUMO orbitals by 45 degrees:

   .. code-block:: python